kuzzleio/kuzzle/doc/2/guides/getting-started/3-set-up-permissions/index.md

 Users need to have at least one assigned profile.
 We also will have to give our user some credentials to be able to log in with it.

+For this we will use the [security:createUser](/core/2/api/controllers/security/create-user) action:
 ```bash
 kourou security:createUser '{
   content: {